Integrating by parts at finite density: Integration-by-parts relations

 where the emergent quadratic numerator structure $p_0^2$ has been expressed in terms of a scalar multiplier and a total spatial derivative.

-So far, only spatial integrations have been considered in the derivation of IBP relations~\cite{Nishimura:2012ee,Laporta:2000dsw} for systems with broken Lorentz symmetry.
-An interesting question is to generalize IBP relations to the full $(d+1)$-dimensional spacetime.
-To this end, our strategy for generating IBP identities is to derive linear relations among two classes of terms, for which either \begin{enumerate}[\bf type~A:] \item no occupation functions appearing in the integrals are differentiated, or \item all occupation functions are differentiated. \end{enumerate} Integrals belonging to the former of these two classes are present already in vacuum ($T=\mu=0$) IBPs, but the second -- also named boundary terms or inhomogeneities -- only appear in the generation of IBP relations at nonzero temperature or chemical potentials.
-A pedagogical example of this procedure at the one-loop level can be seen by acting with spatial and temporal derivatives on $\mathcal{I}_{\alpha}^{s}(\mu, T)$ {\value{equation}} {\arabic{section}.\arabic{equation}} {\value{dummy}} where in the last line we combined spatial and temporal total derivatives into the $(d+1)$-dimensional total derivative bilinear
+So far, only spatial differential operators have been considered in the derivation of IBP relations~\cite{Nishimura:2012ee,Laporta:2000dsw} for systems with broken Lorentz symmetry.
+The extension we propose here is to generalize the IBP relations to the full $(d+1)$-dimensional spacetime, taking advantage of natural simplifications such as that present in eq.~\eqref{oneloopmanipulation}.
+A pedagogical example of this procedure at the one-loop level is obtained by acting on $\mathcal{I}_{\alpha}^{s}(\mu, T)$ with both spatial and temporal derivatives.
+This leads to {\value{equation}} {\arabic{section}.\arabic{equation}} {\value{dummy}} where on the last line we combined spatial and temporal total derivatives into the $(d+1)$-dimensional bilinear operator

-The relations \eqref{eq:ibp:1l:spatial}--\eqref{eq:ibp:1l:d+1} are the one-loop integration-by-parts identities.
-The main difference is the appearance of a differentiated distribution function in the temporal relation.
-At intermediate steps of IBP calculations, there may also appear terms where some (but not all) distributions are differentiated, the removal of which from the final relations then becomes an integral part of our computational strategy.